-Vacation
+- Vacation Policy

-(https://gradschool.princeton.edu/academics/opportunities-resources-support/time#:-:text=vacation)
+(https://gradschool.princeton.edu/policies/student-vacation-time)

 Graduate study is understood to be a full-time commitment on the part of students.
-During an academic year, defined as September 1 to August 31, graduate student degree candidates may take up to (but no more than) four weeks of vacation, including any days taken during regular University holidays and scheduled recesses (e.g., the Fall and Spring Term breaks and inter-term break).
-The specific periods taken as vacation must not conflict with the student's academic responsibilities, coursework, research, or teaching.
-Before scheduling vacations, students must talk with their advisor.
+During an academic year, which includes the summer, graduate student degree candidates may take up to (but no more than) four weeks of vacation, including any days taken during regular University holidays and scheduled recesses (e.g., the fall- and spring- term breaks and inter-term break).
+The specific periods taken as vacation must not conflict with the student's academic responsibilities, coursework, research, or teaching, and should be discussed in advance with one's director of graduate studies, adviser, or dissertation committee.

 If a student is an Assistant in Instruction, they must also secure leave approval from their teaching supervisor(s).
 As a general rule, AI's will NOT be allowed to take vacation during weeks that classes are in session or during reading period and exam time.
 AI's who take vacation without receiving leave approval from their teaching supervisor(s), may be considered no longer in good academic standing.